The Way of the Cross – Lenten Season 2018

 Now we are getting down to brass tacks.
 We can ask these questions precisely because there is no condemnation.
 What idols, what bad habits, what stress-relief strategies are we committed to instead of God?
 The process is painful but it is God’s way of uncovering sin so that we can deal with it through confession, repentance, forgiveness and reconciliation.
 We need to go further, probe deeper, uncover the filth and deal with it and that can only happen in the context and culture of grace.

-We are too quick to judge one another when we sin, perhaps because it scares us too.
+We are too quick to judge one another when we sin (even if it’s true), perhaps because it scares us too.
 We need to learn how to help and encourage one another to take our failures in righteousness to heart and learn from them and then give the Holy Spirit permission to tear the idols down and root them out of our lives.
 We get help if necessary.
 We get educated if necessary.
 We fight for the abundant life.
 There is a battle going on and I’ll be damned if I let the Devil win the day.
 I am a child of God and I have power within me to transform my life and the lives of the people around me, the people that I love.
 The Devil will not win the day.
 The world (the flesh of others) will not win the day.
 The flesh (my flesh) will not win the day.

 I am like a Hollywood heroe that cannot be defeated.
 My story is already assured.
 Yes, it can hurt.
 Yes, I will still bleed.
 I can get wounded, persecuted, thrown out of church, misunderstood, even die.
 But I will live forever.
 I cannot be defeated and my life is in God’s hands.
 I can afford to take some risks, make some moves, take a leap of faith.
 I can afford to follow God with all my heart, soul, mind and strength because he will take care of me eternally.
 Yes, there is a struggle.
 But I cannot be defeated.
 I can only whimp out, quit, hide in the bushes, get distracted, lose interest, not care anymore.
 I can give up on the relationship, at least for a while, but if I truly have the Holy Spirit, he is just going to stir me up and get me back in the fight so I might as well learn the tricks of the trade, take the training to be a desert warrior, fight the good fight and in the process, perhaps be used by God to save and transform another life.
 Perhaps one of my own children.
 Or a friend.
 Or a complete stranger.
 In any event, the price is worth it.
 Isn’t it?